Urban heat island: Diurnal variability

-Though the warmer air temperature within the UHI is generally most apparent at night, urban heat islands exhibit significant and somewhat paradoxical diurnal behavior.
-The air temperature difference between the UHI and the surrounding environment is large at night and small during the day.
-The opposite is true for skin temperatures of the urban landscape within the UHI.

 Throughout the daytime, particularly when the skies are cloudless, urban surfaces are warmed by the absorption of solar radiation.
 Surfaces in the urban areas tend to warm faster than those of the surrounding rural areas.
-By virtue of their high heat capacities, urban surfaces act as a giant reservoir of heat energy.
+By virtue of their high heat capacities, urban surfaces act as a reservoir of heat energy.
 For example, concrete can hold roughly 2,000 times as much heat as an equivalent volume of air.
-As a result, the large daytime surface temperature within the UHI is easily seen via thermal remote sensing.
+"This study shows that urban surfaces such as concrete absorb and store large amounts of heat during the day, confirming the high heat capacity effect described in urban heat islands."
+As a result, high daytime surface temperatures within the UHI can be easily seen via thermal remote sensing.
 As is often the case with daytime heating, this warming also has the effect of generating convective winds within the urban boundary layer.
-It is theorized that, due to the atmospheric mixing that results, the air temperature perturbation within the UHI is generally minimal or nonexistent during the day, though the surface temperatures can reach extremely high levels.

 At night, the situation reverses.
 The absence of solar heating leads to the decrease of atmospheric convection and the stabilization of urban boundary layer.
 If enough stabilization occurs, an inversion layer is formed.
-This traps urban air near the surface, and keeping surface air warm from the still-warm urban surfaces, resulting in warmer nighttime air temperatures within the UHI.
-Other than the heat retention properties of urban areas, the nighttime maximum in urban canyons could also be due to the blocking of "sky view" during cooling: surfaces lose heat at night principally by radiation to the comparatively cool sky, and this is blocked by the buildings in an urban area.
-Radiative cooling is more dominant when wind speed is low and the sky is cloudless, and indeed the UHI is found to be largest at night in these conditions.
+This traps urban air near the surface, keeping surface air warm from the still-warm urban surfaces, resulting in warmer nighttime air temperatures within the UHI.